JuliaControl/ModelPredictiveControl.jl/docs/src/manual/mtk.md

     as a basic starting template to combine both packages.
 There is no guarantee that it will work for all corner cases.

+!!! compat
+    The example only work with `ModelingToolkit.jl` v9.41 releases.

 We first construct and instantiate the pendulum model:

 ```@example 1